khulnasoft/integrations-core/zk/README.md

 ZooKeeper 3.5 introduced the ability to use SSL authentication.
 For information about setting up SSL with ZooKeeper, see the [ZooKeeper SSL User Guide][5].

-After you have ZooKeeper set up with SSL, you can also configure the Datadog Agent to connect to ZooKeeper using SSL.
+After you have ZooKeeper set up with SSL, you can also configure the Khulnasoft Agent to connect to ZooKeeper using SSL.
 If you already have authentication set up using JKS files, follow the steps below to convert them to PEM files for TLS/SSL configuration.

 The following example commands assume that your JKS `truststore` and `keystore` files are called: